Political positions of Ted Kennedy: Abortion

 Kennedy was initially opposed to abortion rights.
 In October 1970, he expressed a negative attitude towards abortion: "Don't tell me there's not enough love in the world to take care of all the unwanted children.
 I don't believe in on-demand abortions.
 The day when we can solve the problem of the world's population, the problem of browns in Central America, the problem of blacks in the ghetto, by aborting them, is unacceptable to me.
 What about children in psychiatric hospitals: they are parasitic on the environment.
 What about the elderly in hospitals: they clutter up the landscape.
 Do you want to destroy them too?"

-A letter to a constituent dated August 3, 1971, Kennedy opposed legal abortion on demand: There are many moral and legal aspects arising from this complex problem, which is gaining recognition from a large number of women who are faced with unwanted pregnancies, and at the same time worries the conscience very much. many other Americans.
-Opponents claim that abortion is wrong from all theological, moral and medical aspects.
-Supporters of this decision firmly believe that the right to make decisions belongs only to a woman.
+In 1971, Kennedy expressed that he opposed legal abortion on demand, writing:

 Although the deep concern of a woman carrying an unwanted child deserves attention and sympathy, in my personal opinion, the legalization of abortion on demand does not correspond to the value that our civilization attaches to human life.
 Desired or not, I believe that human life, even at its earliest stages, has certain rights that must be recognized—the right to be born, the right to love, the right to grow old.
 Regarding the issue of human freedom of choice, there are readily available methods of birth control and information that women can use to prevent or delay pregnancy.
 But once life has begun, no matter what stage of growth it is at, I am convinced that the decision to terminate a pregnancy should not be made simply at will.
 I share the confidence of those who believe that America is working to take care of its unwanted as well as desired children, protecting especially those who cannot protect themselves.
 I also share the opinion of those who do not accept abortions as a response to the problems of our society — an inadequate social security system, unsatisfactory vocational training programs and insufficient financial support for all its citizens.
-When history looks back at this era, it must recognize that the current generation cared enough about people to stop the practice of wars, ensure a decent life for every family, and fulfill their responsibility to their children from the very moment of conception."
-Kennedy's reversal on this issue after the Roe v.
-Wade decision in 1973 became a source of continuing dispute between him and the Catholic Church, of which he was a member.